Invalid07/rag_automate_with_email/rag_project/README.md

 # 📚 RAG App with grokApi + Gmail

-A Retrieval-Augmented Generation (RAG) app that lets you ask questions about any `.txt` file using OpenAI, and optionally email the answer via Gmail.
+A Retrieval-Augmented Generation (RAG) app that lets you ask questions about any `.txt` file using GrokAi, and optionally to send email the answer via Gmail.

 ---